jcmiller11/PSBS/README.md

  - Save PuzzleScript projects to gists
  - Launch your project from play.html or the PuzzleScript editor
  - Supports most PuzzleScript forks including [Pattern:Script](https://github.com/ClementSparrow/Pattern-Script)
+ - Use your favorite version control for your PuzzleScript Projects

 ## Installing